jsem/springboot-backend/README.md

-# springboot-mvc
+# Springboot Backend
-Portfolio app using springboot MVC.
+Portfolio app using a Springboot REST API.